chilledornaments/dell-omreport-web/README.md

 ## Overview

-I wrote this tool to solve two probles:
+I wrote this tool to solve two problems:

 - While OMSA is a great tool, I'm not a fan of its clunky, outdated interface.